 IMAGES: STINSON WRECK SITE AND WESTRAYS GRAVE

-This walk takes you to the location and remaining fuselage of the Stinson Airliner crash that occurred in February 1937.
+remaining fuselage of the Stinson Airliner crash that occurred in February 1937 and a memorial plaque.

-The story of the discovery of this plane crash and the rescue of the survivors is a genuine epic and is to be retraced on this gorgeous walk amongst ancient rainforests and steep rocky escarpments.
+The story of the discovery of this plane crash and the rescue of the survivors is a genuine epic and is retraced on this gorgeous walk amongst ancient rainforest and steep rocky escarpments.

 Cost: $170 per person (Includes return transfer from Mt Barney Lodge, a full expedition food pack per person, all ropes required, all